ccims/solomon/README.md

 ## Refactoring

-This branch will contain the refactored version of the SLO Tool.
+This branch contains the refactored version of the backend of the SLO Tool.
+The frontend was not adapted to this yet and won't work with the backend yet.

 ## Foundations/Required Technologies